 So you’re one of those mothers, the helicopter parents.

 Oh, yeah.
 And now I’m not.

-And now how is she transitioning.
+And now how is she transitioning?
 She’s becoming a different version of herself.
-She’s gone from someone that didn’t have to lift a finger to somebody that has to do some things.
+She’s gone from someone who didn’t have to lift a finger to somebody who has to do some things.

 It’s hard for her, I’m sure.
 But I think that she sees that me and my husband are go, go, go, right?
 And so she’s coming along.

 I was gonna say she’s a teenager.
 My kids were teenagers at the time.
-And they’re terrible 10 agers are terrible all the time regardless of whether they’re mom’s well, the dad’s well or not well.
+And they’re terrible 10 agers are terrible all the time regardless of whether their mom’s well, the dad’s well, or not well.

 They play that role.
 And then every once in a while, you do have to stretch them and give them some additional responsibilities.
-And my kids, they weren’t keen on having additional responsibilities.
+And my kids weren’t keen on having additional responsibilities.
 They just wanted life to be normal.

 Yeah, It’s very hard.
 I think to them.
-They are in a phase that stage where they’re all self-consumed everything about them, and then they have a sick parent.
-That means hell I needed a lot help at the beginning.
+They are in a phase that stage where they’re all self-consumed everything about themselves, and then they have a sick parent.
+That means hell I needed a lot of help at the beginning.